oliverkurth/vfat-fuse/README.md

 It's almost feature complete, but at a very early stage and probably has a few bugs.

-Missing is proper creation of short file names when a long file name entry is created.
-This may be an issue if multiple long files names are converted to one single short name.
+Missing is proper creation of short filenames when a long file name entry is created.
+This may be an issue if multiple long filenames are converted to one single short name.

 Also missing is thread support, therefore you will need to set the `-s` option to start it in single thread mode.